mlflow/mlflow/docs/source/models.rst

     mlflow models serve -m my_model

 .. note::
-    Please note that if you wish to serve a model from inside a docker container (or to query it from another machine), you need to change the network address to ``0.0.0.0`` using the ``-h`` argument.
+    If you wish to serve a model from inside a docker container (or to query it from another machine), you need to change the network address to ``0.0.0.0`` using the ``-h`` argument.